Journey to Bethlehem

 Journey to Bethlehem is a 2023 American Christmas musical film directed by Adam Anders in his feature-length directorial debut.
 Written by Anders and Peter Barsocchini, the film stars Milo Manheim in his feature film debut and Fiona Palomo as Joseph and Mary, with Antonio Banderas as King Herod.

 Premise

 A young woman carrying an unimaginable responsibility.
 A young man torn between love and honor.
 A jealous king who will stop at nothing to keep his crown.
 This live-action Christmas musical celebration for the entire family, weaves classic Christmas melodies in to new pop songs in a music-infused retelling of the timeless story of Mary and Joseph and the birth of Jesus.

 Production

 The film and its cast was announced in March 2023, with newcomer Fiona Palomo as Mary, Zombies star Milo Manheim as Joseph, and Antonio Banderas as Herod the Great.
-Shooting locations included the Santa Bárbara Castle in Alicante.
+Shooting locations included the Santa Bárbara Castle in Alicante, and the Tabernas Desert and Paraje El Chorrillo in Almeria..